ShisuiMadara/ThinkLen/README.md

-# amazonMLChallenge
 <h1>Description</h1>
 Product length estimation using parameters of Title, Product descrption, Bullet points and Product Type Id.
+This project is made as a part of Amazon ML challenge, all the product title, description and bullet points are the one present in the Amazon shopping application.
 <br>
 <h1>Technologies used: </h1>
 <ul>